Download Full Text (1.3 MB)

 Civil and Environmental Engineering

 Solaiman, Tarana A. and Simonovic, Slobodan P., "Development of Probability Based Intensity- Duration-Frequency Curves under Climate Change" (2011).
 Water Resources Research Report.
-Book 34.
+34.